juhp/stack-all/README.md

 older LTS major versions until another `stack-ltsYY.yaml` file is found.
 `stack-nightly.yaml` is also supported, but used only for nightly.

-For example if you have `stack-lts22.yaml` and `stack-lts20.yaml` files in your project, then `stack.yaml` will be used as normal to build nightly and lts-23, but `stack-lts22.yaml` will be used for building lts-22 and lts-21, and `stack-lts20.yaml` will be used for lts-20 (and older).
+For example if you have `stack-lts23.yaml` and `stack-lts21.yaml` files in your project, then `stack.yaml` will be used as normal to build nightly and lts-24, but `stack-lts23.yaml` will be used for building lts-23 and lts-22, and `stack-lts21.yaml` will be used for lts-21 and older.
 Since `stack-all` overrides the exact resolver with the latest minor snapshot, the exact minor Stackage version specified in the `stack*.yaml` files doesn't actually matter: `stack-all` always uses the latest published minor releases of Stackage major versions.
+(Since 0.7 the version handling is slightly more complex, since it allows using eg `stack-lts24.yaml` before an `stack.yaml` set for lts23 or older say: previously `stack.yaml` was always used before any `stack-lts*.yaml` files.)

 `stack-ltsXX.yaml` files can be easily created using `stack-all --make-lts ltsXX` (or `-s ltsXX` for short).